openhp/HeatPumpController/README.md

 | HP	| heat pump				|

 ## Appendix B: LEDs
-**LEDs allow you to make rapid diagnostics without connecting a serial console or a Service Display. **
+LEDs allow you to make rapid diagnostics without connecting a serial console or a Service Display.<br>
 | LED | description |
 | ------------- | ------------- |
 | **EEV_opening**     	|  EEV is opening  |